RedisAI/VectorSimilarity/README.md

 # VectorSimilarity
+Starting with version 8.0, RediSearch and this vector similarity library is an integral part of Redis.
+See https://github.com/redis/redis

 This repo exposes C API for using vector similarity search.
 Allows Creating indices of vectors and searching for top K similar to some vector in two methods: brute force, and by using the hnsw algorithm (probabilistic).